 Also, during the fireworks, the anxious dog may drool and pant heavily, which results in dehydration, so, a fresh bowl of water should be available for them to take when needed.

 Distract your pup with a game:

 Try to engage your dog in some activity such as tug of war or any puzzle treat that will let him ignore the fireworks.
-Also, you can fill a KONG toy with peanut butter or any of his favorite food item which is a good idea to spend a couple of hours during the fireworks.
+Also, you can fill a KONG toy with peanut butter or any of his favorite food items which is a good idea to spend a couple of hours during the fireworks.
 If possible, freeze the treats to increase the time of their distraction.

 Let them hide in the safest place:

-Sometimes, they hide in their crate, under the bed, in the bathtub, or in the most silent place of the house.
+Sometimes, they hide in their crate, under the bed, in the bathtub, or the most silent place of the house.
 In either case, don’t chase them or stop them from doing so.
 Just keep a check on them.
 Keep the doors of these places open so your dog can make it to that place without any hurdle.
 Also, keep some of your worn clothes inside the crate so your dog will feel safe and secure.

 Keep the windows and curtains closed:

 The flashing lights of fireworks can easily trigger your dogs so keep the windows closed and curtains down to avoid his exposure to them.

 Stay with your furbaby: